codefloww/film_map/README.md

 There are a few options which you can use(info by -h or --help).
 More of the functions also in [Example](#example).

-Also you can use the package manager pip to use functions from project module.
+Also, you can use the package manager pip to use functions from project module.
 ```bash
 pip3 install web-map
 ```